 There are two kinds of people.
 Those who are calmer when there are family and friends in the audience, and those who are more calm and relaxed when there is no one they know in the audience.

 I'm one of those people in the second group.
-It freaks the fuck out of me when there is someone I know really well in the audience.
+It freaks me out when there is someone I know really well in the audience.
 I don't know why, but nervousness level is up 10000%.
 I appreciate an audience full of strangers, ideally in a different city.
-Maybe because I always tell myself that when I fuck up I'm like "whatevaaa I don't live here anyway lol bye"
+Maybe because I always tell myself that when I fuck up I'm like "whatever, I don't live here anyway lol bye"